 As the mom of a toddler and a newborn, I can’t help but feel limited.
 I live in hour increments between feedings and pumping.
 I barely sleep.
 My alone time is nonexistent.
 My budget is strained.
 Some days it’s just not worth it to pack up the minivan and leave the house, so I want to stay inside.
 Except I don’t even have that option.

 I gave birth to my second child in July, and her first month of life has been nothing but back-to-back appointments as we’ve tried to figure out her feeding problems.
 This means that I have to get dressed.
 I have to drive.
-I have to make my sleep deprived self absorb listen to what the doctors are saying.
+I have to make my sleep deprived self absorb what the doctors are saying.

 I’m trying to let go of that jealousy/comparison in favor of living my life like a writer.
 Writers know that limitations are what give our story focus.
 Limitations invite creativity.
 Anyone could have an exciting life if given millions of dollars, no responsibilities, 9 hours of sleep, and access to a spa.
 But what kind of depth would that story have?